frictionlessdata/datapackage/data-packages/index.md

 ### Optional Fields

-A package descriptor MAY contain the following fields:
+A package descriptor MAY contain the following properties:

 * `image` - a link to an image to use for this data package
 * `dataDependencies` - Object of prerequisite data packages on which this package